 "I've learned very quickly you can think you're very healthy but it can turn on you," she said.
 "If anyone had seen my husband they would have thought, 'He's a healthy person.
 He can get by without much insurance.
 He's not going to get sick.'"

 When Rodgers-Weeks shopped on HealthCare.gov, she was matched with a plan from CareSource.
 With a subsidy, she would pay $700 a month to cover herself and her 19-year-old daughter (her other kids are older and have health care through their jobs).
 That's only about $300 less than she paid when her husband and son were still on her MDWise plan.
 In addition, Rodgers-Weeks worried the CareSource network would be too limited.
 Her daughter, Maddie, is in college and would have had to come home for care.

 So Rodgers-Weeks plans to forgo the exchanges for 2018.
 But she won't go without coverage.
 A friend told her about Liberty HealthShare, a health care sharing ministry offered by the Mennonite Church.

 Rodgers-Weeks isn't a Mennonite, but that isn't a requirement.
 To qualify, members must adhere to certain values, including abstaining from alcohol and drugs and sticking to a "healthy lifestyle."

-Healthcare sharing ministries have been around for years but have grown in popularity since the ACA became law.
+Health care sharing ministries have been around for years but have grown in popularity since the Affordable Care Act became law.
 Nearly a million people get health care from health sharing ministries, according to the Alliance of Health Care Sharing Ministries, an advocacy group.
 While they're not considered health insurance, they do provide some financial protection against medical expenses.